Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 * Optional use of CIRRENT™ IoT Network Intelligence (INI) for monitoring and managing your CCM fleet and monitoring connectivity reliability
 * Robust AT command set compatible with AWS IoT ExpressLink, making it easy to connect your host to the cloud

-This getting started section walks you through:
+This getting started section walks you through the following:

 1. :ref:`Steps required to bind your CCM developer kit to an Infineon Account for access to CIRRENT™ Cloud ID <Getting the CCM Bound to your Infineon Accounts>`